ye-ses/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 7th file exports a global variable
-The 8th file makes use of arithmetic operations and use of variables The 9th file makes use of the local variables to perform calculations
+The 8th file makes use of arithmetic operations and use of variables The 9th file makes use of the local variables to perform calculations The10th file calculates the power of a variable to another